General terms and conditions for Borenius Attorneys Ltd

 E-mail messages may be blocked by our e-mail security arrangements, and we advise you to follow up on important e-mail messages by phone or by other means of communication.
 Should the client so require, e-mail encryption can be used for our communications.
 You agree that all agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that such communications be in writing.

-Our offices use common ICT systems (including email, document management, resource planning, and client administration systems) that contain information on our assignments and documents related thereto.
-Our data security measures correspond to industry standards.
+Our offices use IT systems (including email, document management, resource planning, and client administration systems) that contain information on our assignments and documents related thereto.
+Our information security measures correspond to industry standards.

 In some cases, we may need to provide the tax authorities with your VAT registration number and information on the value of your purchases.

-Copyright and other intellectual property rights in all materials we generate in the course of our assignment belong to us.
+Copyright and other intellectual property rights in all work products we generate in the course of our assignment belong to us.
 However, you have the right to use such materials for the purposes for which they are provided.

-We will keep the information you disclose confidential in accordance with the rules of professional conduct of the relevant jurisdiction.
+We will keep the information you disclose and our communications with you confidential in accordance with applicable statutory confidentiality obligations and the rules of the Finnish Bar Association.

 In the event that you instruct us to work with or agree on us working with other service providers in connection with your assignment, we have the right, unless you specifically instruct us otherwise, to disclose to them such confidential information and materials that we deem necessary for the overall performance of the assignment.